VonHeikemen/lsp-zero.nvim/README.md

 ## FAQ

-### How do I display error messages?

-If you press `gl` on a line with errors (or warnings) a popup window will show up, it will tell you every "diagnostic" on that line.

 ### How do I get rid warnings in my neovim lua config?

 lsp-zero has a function that will configure the lua language server for you: [nvim_workspace](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#nvim_workspaceopts)

-### The function .setup_nvim_cmp is not taking any effect, what do I do?

-nvim-cmp is tricky.
-First check [Advance usage - customize nvim-cmp](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/advance-usage.md#customizing-nvim-cmp), the solution you want might be there.

-If the settings you want to modify are not supported by [.setup_nvim_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/autocomplete.md#setup_nvim_cmpopts) then follow this example: [The current api is not enough?](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/advance-usage.md#the-current-api-is-not-enough)

-### How about adding an option to setup_nv..?

-I don't want to add anything to that function.
-If you have a good reason I will listen, but the answer will probably be no.

 ## Support